Dark Cuervo

-Jaime Ignacio Tirado Correa (born January 4, 1974) is a Mexican Luchador (wrestler) who is best known as Cuervo or Dark Cuervo.
+Jaime Ignacio Tirado Correa (born January 4, 1974) is a Mexican professional wrestler, who is best known as Cuervo or Dark Cuervo.
 He works for Lucha Libre AAA Worldwide (AAA) and has been part of The Black Family since it was formed in 2001 by Charly Manson.
 During his time in the Black Family La Cuervo has been a member of both Lucha Libre Latina (LLL) and La Secta del Mesías, its predecessor La Secta Cibernetica and La Legión Extranjera but now the Black Family is its own independent entity.

 Professional wrestling career

-Jaime Correa trained under Dos Caras and Impala before making his wrestling debut in 1996.
+Jaime Correa trained under Dos Caras and Impala before making his professional wrestling debut in 1996.
 Correa debuted as El Cuervo (Spanish for "The Crow"), a Goth inspired character complete with white face paint and black markings.
 In 1998 Coerra briefly used the name "Heavy Dracula" but abandoned it after only a few months and reverted to El Cuervo.
 In 1999 El Cuervo became a member of Abismo Negro's short lived stable Los Vipers Extreme, a splinter of the Los Vipers group that feuded with the other faction Los Vipers Primera Clase led by Cibernético.
 After only a few months the two Viper stables were reunited but without El Cuervo.